Grand Antipodean Odyssey

 Great Barrier Reef

-Today is a highlight for many as we step aboard the Ocean Spirit, a luxury sailing catamaran, for an incredible cruise to Michaelmas Cay.
-A small sand island on the outer Great Barrier Reef, the Cay is encircled by an exquisite fringing reef of beautiful coral gardens teeming with colourful marine life.
-Once our vessel reaches the Cay, there will be time to view the unique reef environment, from any aspect that you choose: view it from the deck; snorkel in the warm, calm, translucent water to meet the colourful reef fish face to face; or take the semi-submersible coral-viewing tour.
-Morning and afternoon tea, and buffet lunch are included, before we return to Cairns later in the day.
+Today is a highlight for many as we step aboard our full-day trip to the Great Barrier Reef.
+We’ll spend time at a sand island, fringed by a reef of beautiful coral gardens teeming with colourful marine life.
+There’ll be time to view the unique reef environment from the deck; snorkelling in the warm, calm, translucent water to meet the colourful reef fish face to face; or from a semi-submersible Morning and afternoon tea, and buffet lunch are included, before we return to Cairns later in the day.

 Today is at leisure to enjoy Cairns and its tropical surroundings.
 Spend more time relaxing by the pool, or join an optional excursion further north to Cape Tribulation, where the rainforest meets the sea.

 Cairns - Sydney

 Our discovery of tropical Queensland at an end, we return to the airport for our flight to Sydney.
-On arrival our coach transfers us to the Parkroyal Darling Harbour (4T) or similar, where we stay for three nights.
+On arrival our coach transfers us to the Parkroyal Darling Harbour (4-star) or similar, where we stay for three nights.

 Australia’s most famous city is the final and perhaps the most anticipated Australian destination of our odyssey.
 We take a tour of Sydney’s highlights including the iconic Opera House, Australia’s oldest park - the wonderful Royal Botanical Gardens, and Hyde Park, home to Sydney’s ANZAC Memorial.
 A cruise of the famous harbour, with a buffet lunch included, allows us to see this eye-catching city from an alternative perspective.